 Society's increasing use of natural resources for environmental, economic, and social purposes challenges us to acquire the knowledge necessary to use, manage, and protect those resources for future generations.
 Graduates of our program have a long history of success in meeting this challenge.

-We provide outstanding teaching and research that develops scholars, pioneers in science, and the professional leaders needed to manage natural resources and protect our environment.
+We provide outstanding teaching and research that develops scholars, pioneers in science, and professional leaders needed to manage natural resources and protect our environment.
 Our graduates play leadership roles in industry, public agencies, research, and education.
 We are seeking students who will accept the challenge and become part of that tradition.

 Two graduate degree options are offered in NRSM, the Master of Science and the Doctor of Philosophy.
 Depending on your interests and needs, your graduate program can be highly specialized or have a broad focus.
 You will work with your advisor and committee to develop a graduate program of study that matches your interests and meets the requirements for your graduate degree.
 Curriculum is interdisciplinary and often includes courses from across the University.

-With 100+ students enrolled in the NRSM program, the student body represents a wide variety of educational backgrounds, geographic origins, and career objectives.
+Our student body represents a wide variety of educational backgrounds, geographic origins, and career objectives.
 This, coupled with broad expertise and international involvement by the faculty, provides a local to global perspective to the program.

-I invite you to contact us to learn more about the outstanding graduate study opportunities offered through the NRSM program.
+Contact us to learn more about the outstanding graduate study opportunities offered through the NRSM program.